 If you plan to visit several countries which require visas, it may be easier to apply for only one or two visas before leaving the U.S. and get the others at embassies or consulates abroad as you travel.
 You may need extra passport photos for this.
 An embassy or consulate in the U.S. can give you the details.

-Although we recommend that students apply for a visa through a consulate or embassy, they can go through a visa processing company if they need a visa quickly and are willing to pay extra fees.
-Here are some visa processing companies:
+Although we recommend that students apply for a visa through a consulate or embassy, they may choose to utilize a visa processing company if they need a visa quickly and are willing to pay extra fees.
+Here are some visa processing companies that have not been vetted by the International Center, but have been used by U-M students in the past.

 - Travisa: a visa processing company that expedite visas for an extra fee; also has a database that is helpful for citizens of any country determining visa needs.